zhuy16/learning_notes/5_nih_jupyterSetUp.md

 Just go to https://ai-submit2.niaid.nih.gov:10101/ to start using the Jupyter hub like normal.

-To install packages in the jupyter hub, just activate the jupyterenv and install packages in the --user option.
+To install packages in the jupyter hub, module load Anaconda3/5.3.0 and activate the conda environment--jupyterenv and install packages in the --user option.
 This will make it available in the github.

 Tip: don't forget to restart the kernel before using the newly installed packages.

-$ module load anaconda3/5.3.0
+$ module load Anaconda3/5.3.0

 $ source activate /sysapps/cluster/software/Anaconda3/5.3.0/envs/jupyterenv

 $ pip install --user mypackage

-For R packages, however, the R3.6 kernel is managed by the Anaconda2/5.3.0 module.
-You don't need to activate the jupyterenv environment.
-To install packages. you need to do this:
+For R packages, however, the R/3.6.1 kernel is managed by the Anaconda2/5.3.0 module.
+You should not activate the jupyterenv environment (which is essenntially managing the python packages in in the jupyter notebook).

+To install R packages. you need to do this:

 > module load Anaconda2/5.3.0 module